 Master of Public Administration (MPA) Admissions

-To enroll in a Master of Public Administration program, the MPA candidate must already hold an undergraduate degree from an accredited college.
-Moreover, the applicant may also be required to take the Graduate Records Exam (GRE) and submit their scores for evaluation by the admissions panel.
-The individual should also have a strong knowledge of quantitative and economic principles as well as above-average leadership skills.
+MPA candidates must already hold an undergraduate degree from an accredited college.
+The applicant may also have to take the (GRE) and submit their scores to the admissions panel.
+They should have a knowledge of quantitative and economic principles.
+Strong leadership skills are essential.
 Depending on the program, some experience working in public affairs may also be required for admissions.

 MPA vs. MBA

-Before we get into the job outlook for MPA grads, it’s important that we clear up some confusion about this popular credential.
-The source of this misunderstanding is the similarity between the MPA credential and the MBA credential.
-Although many people believe the MPA and the MBA are the same degrees, in reality, they are two very different degrees.
-The MPA represents the Master of Public Administration degree, and the MBA represents the Master of Business Administration degree.
+Before we get into the job outlook for MPA grads, it’s important that we clear up some confusion.
+The source of this misunderstanding is the similarity between the MPA and the MBA.
+Although many people believe the MPA and the MBA are the same degrees, in reality, they are very different.
+The MPA represents the Master of Public Administration degree.
+And the MBA represents the Master of Business Administration degree.
 Although these two credentials are quite distinct, there is some overlap.
-The MBA is often thought of as the private sector equivalent of the MPA in the public sector.
+The MBA is often thought of as the private sector equal of the MPA in the public sector.
 Students interested in careers in the business world generally pursue an MBA.
-Students interested in business but specifically in government or nonprofit organizations usually pursue the MPA.
-Whether you ultimately decide to get your MBA or MPA can affect your job prospects upon graduation.
+Students interested in focusing on government or nonprofit organizations usually pursue the MPA.
+Whether you choose an MBA or MPA can affect your job prospects upon graduation.